achasse/CSE360/README.md

 *The UI is built with twitter bootstrap, less and jquery*

-The home page does nothing other than taking email and password.
-If you click on the 'sign in' you will be taken to the same home page.

 ## To run sample unit test

 * run `python manage.py test image_space_app/tests`